 If you have a larger budget, go for a full-time employee.
 They help in creating a stable work environment.
 By creating lasting relationships, they bring a strong and help maintain an internal work culture inside the business.

-During economic recessions or low demand periods for business, with freelancers, you have the flexibility of not hiring any.
+During economic recessions or low-demand periods for business, with freelancers, you have the flexibility of not hiring any.
 This is a major advantage for start-ups and small businesses.
-In busier sessions, you can have an extra team member and later cut-off ties as the period end.
-With full-time employees, it brings the burden of additional cost during the low times.
+In busier sessions, you can have an extra team member and later cut off ties as the period ends.
+With full-time employees, it brings the burden of additional cost during low times.

 What Are The Benefits Of Hiring A Freelancer?

-It’s easier than ever to find freelancers that can assist your small business with certain tasks, whether they’re one-time jobs like website construction or ongoing needs like blog entry writing.
+It’s easier than ever to find freelancers who can assist your small business with certain tasks, whether they’re one-time jobs like website construction or ongoing needs like blog entry writing.

 In either case, there are a few advantages to taking this path.